sceleri/seximal-columns/README.md

  * Write a better README.md
  * Write a homepage.md
  * Learn more KSS syntax
-   * Test using seximal-columns as the KSS docs theme
+   * Test using seximal-columns as the KSS docs theme.
+   * Upon further investigation it looks like KSS is not suitable for documenting a framework.
+Or I just don't know how to use it.
- * Figure out how to best release seximal-columns without all the node bullshit bundled with it
+ * Figure out how to best release seximal-columns without all the node and git bullshit bundled with it.
+   * Oh I know, remove KSS and the node bullshit and you're left with only the usual git bullshit :D